Financial Planning is not a Commodity but a Method.

-Financial planning is not a commodity but a method.
 Financial planning is a long-term strategy to intelligently manage your money.
 It will help you achieve your financial goals and avoid the financial roadblocks that are inevitable at each stage of your life.

 Midwifery is full of change, challenge and reward.
 It seems like one can suddenly see a rise in income and be able to pursue financial goals and personal dreams.
 This is only possible after years of hard work, low pay, and, for many, student loans.
 Financial freedom is not something you can achieve overnight.
 It takes consistent effort, energy, and time.
 Financial planning is essential for doctors and medical residents.
 A poorly designed financial plan can cost a midwife valuable time.